grafana/metrictank/docs/faq.md

 * Index filtering: when you request data, we exclude items from the result set that have not been updated in 24hours before the "from" of the request (as the data will be all null anyway)
 * Index pruning: if enabled, we delete series from the index if no data has been received in "max-stale" time. (but keep data until it expires, in case the same metric gets re-added).
 Index pruning is useful because the query editor does not send a time range.
 Note that this setting is applied to *all* metrics.
-* GC: removes metrics from metrictank's ring buffer if they become stale (see `metric-max-stale`), which means data will most likely come from cassandra or possibly the in-memory chunk-cache, but does not affect the index.
+* GC: removes metrics from Grafana Metrictank's ring buffer if they become stale (see `metric-max-stale`), which means data will most likely come from cassandra or possibly the in-memory chunk-cache, but does not affect the index.

 ## What happens when I want to update the resolution / interval of a metric?

 Update the interval tag sent with your data (if using [carbon-relay-ng](https://github.com/graphite-ng/carbon-relay-ng) update your storage-schemas.conf) and send data at the new resolution.
-Metrictank will automatically combine the data together like so:
+Grafana Metrictank will automatically combine the data together like so:
 * when a response contains a series for which there is data of multiple resolutions, the higher resolution data will be consolidated down to match the lower resolution.
 * when a response contains multiple series of different resolutions, the higher resolution data will be consolidated to the "lowest common denominator" resolution, so the output has a consistent interval.
 * when a response contains multiple series of different resolutions, of which at least one series has data of different resolutions, the two mechanisms above work together.